 Related Programs

-Related programs at Ohio State University include the Mershon Center for National Security Studies and the Military History Program.
+Related programs at Ohio State University include the Mershon Center, which studies the human and social dimensions of complex security challenges, and the Military History Program.